rochards/learning-cs/operating-systems/README.md

 - Why is hard to share memory with physical memory? **A** This was easier accomplished using virtual memory.
 - Memory allocation must be contiguous: should the whole process fit in a contiguous space, or can the Kernel divide it? **A**: Actually, the kernel divides the process into pages.
 From the perspective of virtual memory, the process appears as contiguous in memory, but it is divided in physical memory.
 - What is the cost of using virtual memory in terms of performance? **A**: It's usually the same as reading from memory (~ `50 ns - 100 ns`), since the page table resides in RAM.
+- Why processes need contiguous slots of memory? **A**: It's just a design choice that all existing OS agreed for simplicity.
+But remember that the process is contiguous only when we look at the virtual memory, but in physical memory the pages can be dispersed.
 - Is the entire process divided into pages, including the stack and heap?
 Do they also appear as contiguous in virtual memory but can actually be scattered in physical memory?
+If they are scattered in physical memory, does this mean that the base pointer and stack pointer registers look at the virtual addresses? **A**:
+- Who decided that a page must be 4 kB?
+Is it a convention for all operating systems? **A**

 ## Terminal commands for linux used through the course